rocky/python-xdis/README.rst

 >>> [x.opname for x in dis.Bytecode('a = 10')]
 ['LOAD_CONST', 'STORE_NAME', 'LOAD_CONST', 'RETURN_VALUE']

-There may some small differences in output produced for formatted disassembly or how we show compiler flags.
-We expect you'll find the ``xdis`` output more informative though.
+There may be some small differences in output produced for formatted disassembly or how we show compiler flags.
+We expect you'll find the ``xdis`` output more informative, though.

 See Also
 --------